mar-pan/pjatk-docker/1. Dockerfile intro/README.md

     ```
     docker ps
     ```
-4. Connect to your container using the following command:
+4. Run container another time using the following command (this time with interactive mode):
     ```
     docker run -it my-first-image bash
     ```